 Welcome!
 I’m happy you’re here.
 You can call me Kate, which is one of many nicknames, or Kathryne, which is my full first name.
 Either way, I’m a 20-something self-taught photographer and cook from Oklahoma.
-I recently moved to Kansas City, Missouri, in search of new adventures.
+I started this blog in 2010 and named it after my sidekick, Cookie.
+Now, we live in Kansas City and work on this blog full-time.
+I love my job!

 You should know that I’m totally obsessed with food.
 I daydream about new recipes.
 I devour cookbooks.
 I read up on food policy and nutrition.
 I love photographing food and hope my photos inspire you to step into the kitchen to cook a delicious, healthy meal.